T\^ete-\`a-t\^ete twists, monodromies and representation of elements of Mapping Class Group

-\begin{remark} Signed \tat homeomorphisms are a generalisation of Dehn twists.
-We will call them also \emph{signed \tat twists}.
-If all the signs are positive this notion coincides with A'Campo original notion of \tat twists. \end{remark} \begin{example} The homeomorphisms induced by the \tat structures on the $K_{p,q}$ ribbon graphs given in \Cref{ex:Kpq2}, were the first examples studied by A'Campo: they are the monodromy fixed at the boundary of the milnor fibration associated to the singularies $x^p-y^q=0$ up to isotopy fixing the boundary. \end{example} Before going on with the section we note that not every invariant spine admits a metric modelling the corresponding homeomorphism.
+If all the signs are positive this notion coincides with the first author's original notion of \tat twists. \end{remark} \begin{example} The homeomorphisms induced by the \tat structures on the $K_{p,q}$ ribbon graphs given in \Cref{ex:Kpq2} are the monodromies fixing the boundary of the Milnor fibrations associated to the singularities $x^p-y^q=0$. \end{example} Before going on with the section we note that not every invariant spine admits a metric modeling the corresponding homeomorphism.
 Indeed, we have the following example.

-\begin{example} In \Cref{fig:counterexample0} you can find a spine $\G$ for the genus-1 surface with one boundary components that is invariant by the $\pi$-rotation along the vertical axes isotoped to be the identity on both boundary components.
+\begin{example} In \Cref{fig:counterexample0} you can find a spine $\G$ for the genus $1$ surface with one boundary components that is invariant by the $\pi$-rotation along the vertical axes isotoped to be the identity on both boundary components.
 In particular, it has fractional Dehn twist coefficient equal to $1/2$ on both boundary components.

-This ribbon graph does not admit a \tat structure that modells the given rotation.
-If $L_1$ and $L_2$ were the lengths of the edges of the graph that meet both cylinders of $\Si_\G$, and $L_3$ the other one.
+This ribbon graph does not admit a \tat structure that models the given homeomorphism.
+Let $L_1$ and $L_2$ be the lengths of the edges of the graph that meet both cylinders of $\Si_\G$.
+And let $L_3$ be the other one.

-By \ref{eq:R_i}, since fractional Dehn twist coefficients are the same on both boundary components, we have that $1/2 (L_1+L_2)=\pi$ and $1/2 (L_1+L_2+L_3)=\pi$.
-This is turn would imply the equality $L_3=0$ that is not possible since all lengths of edges must be strictly positive.
+By \ref{eq:R_i}, since fractional Dehn twist coefficients are the same on both boundary components, we have that $1/2 (L_1+L_2)=\pi$ and that $1/2 (L_1+L_2+2L_3)=\pi$.
+This is turn would imply the equality $L_3=0$ which is not possible since all lengths of edges must be strictly positive.

 \end{example}